-Jen Marsh, who is vice president of victims services at the Rape, Abuse and Incest National Network (RAINN), said the organization encounters cases of police-perpetrated sexual violence more often than one might expect, with its anonymous hotline receiving calls from survivors of police sexual violence several times every month.
+Jen Marsh, who is vice president of victims services at the Rape, Abuse and Incest National Network, said the organization encounters cases of police-perpetrated sexual violence more often than one might expect, with its anonymous hotline receiving calls from survivors of police sexual violence several times every month.

 But Marsh said police misconduct is not the only form of sexual violence that goes under-reported by both victims and institutional organizations.
-Even in cases where police are not involved, 60 percent of sexual assaults will go unreported, according to a DOJ survey of victims conducted from 2008 to 2012.
-The obstacles for survivors of police sexual violence are greater, so the number of survivors who report this kind of abuse is surely far lower, even still.
+Even in cases where police are not involved, 60 percent of sexual assaults will go unreported, according to a Justice Department survey of victims conducted from 2008 to 2012.
+The obstacles for survivors of police-perpetrated sexual violence are greater, so the number of survivors who report this kind of abuse is surely far lower, even still.

 “Unfortunately this is more the norm than the exception.
 It’s hard to do research and find reliable statistics on a topic that nobody wants to speak about,” Marsh told Truthout.

 No one knows how many cases result in the officer being believed over the victim.

 “[Officers] tend to choose victims that would lack so-called credibility in the eyes of other law enforcement, whether it was somebody who was engaged in sex work, or whether it is somebody who was intoxicated or who was using drugs, and then they use that justification for why that person cannot be believed,” Marsh told Truthout.